-* Please note that Annual Membership is required to fish Specimen I Lake.
-Although membership is free, a registration fee of £6.50 is required which runs from March 1, 2013 to February 28, 2014.
+* Please note that a £10.00 Annual Membership is required to fish Specimen I Lake.
+Membership runs for 12 months

 Holding 40 well spaced gravel, timber and wood chipping pegs, several of them designed specifically for disabled anglers, Match Lake was created by damming off part of the narrow end of Specimen Lake and deepening the shallow parts, using the spoil removed to create an island at one end which has now matured nicely.

 Opened to anglers at the beginning of May 2005, Match Lake is about two-and-a-half acres in size and can accommodate matches of 40 anglers or less at any one time.

 Although not uniform in depth or width, Match Lake has been designed with the pole angler in mind and runs to about eight feet deep along the far bank and between four and five feet everywhere else.
 Night fishing is not allowed on Match Lake.

 Stocked with mirror and common carp between 1lb and 8lbs, roach between 2oz and 1lb and skimmer bream to 1lb, Match Lake has also been stocked with perch, tench and rudd and has been designed to be a lake where anglers can catch a lot of fish easily.